SilentPhil/Snake_GMS2_3/README.md

 # Snake GMS2.3
 Classic snake game on GMS 2.3+ with OOP practices.
-Project can be compiled on PC, Mac, Linux, iOS, Android (I think on Opera GX).
+Project can be compiled on PC, Mac, Linux, iOS, Android (I think on Opera GX too).
 You could find in this example:
 - Publisher & Subscribers pattern for game control
 - GLSL Shaders gfx - glow, blur, scan lines, screen distortion